-Thanks to cameras that can provide autofocus feature and capture 1000s of images on their inside memory card – best for both pros and beginner level photographers alike – digital photography is now more easy than ever.
+Thanks to cameras that can provide autofocus features and capture 1000s of images on their inside memory card – best for both pros and beginner level photographers alike – digital photography is now easier than ever.
 But understanding your camera choices before making a huge purchase is still vital.
 DSLR is a term that is become synonymous with digital cameras, but a digital single-lens reflex camera is just 1 type of digital camera.

 How does a DSLR camera work?